Latin Metals Inc. (LMS.V) (CVE:LMS) Shares Gap Down to $0.22

-Latin Metals Inc. (LMS.V) (CVE:LMS)’s share price gapped down prior to trading on Thursday .
-The stock had previously closed at $0.22, but opened at $0.19.
-Latin Metals Inc. (LMS.V) shares last traded at $0.19, with a volume of 500 shares.
+Latin Metals Inc. (LMS.V) (CVE:LMS) gapped down prior to trading on Wednesday .
+The stock had previously closed at C$0.22, but opened at C$0.19.
+Latin Metals Inc. (LMS.V) shares last traded at C$0.18, with a volume of 50,000 shares changing hands.

 Latin Metals Inc, an exploration stage company, engages in the acquisition, exploration, and evaluation of mineral properties in South America.
 It explores for copper, gold, silver, molybdenum, and lithium deposits.
 The company owns a 100% interest in the Organullo project consisting of eight mines and Ana Maria project situated in Salta Province; the Mina Angela property comprising 44 mineral concessions located in Chubut Province; and El Quemado project consisting of 7,959 hectares in 19 claims located in Salta Province.